Engineering Notes

 Best for: Complex projects where subtask dependencies aren’t linear.

-Pattern 3: Collaborative Debate
+Collaborative Debate

 Multiple agents with different perspectives deliberate to reach a better answer: